Fiber Coupled Lasers

 Flow Cytometry is a tool for measuring cells and particles, often the cells or particles are suspended in a fluid and have a fluorescence marker attached.
 As the cells (cell+marker ) stream through various laser wavelengths, they may emit a fluorescent energy signal which can be analyzed by high speed, low noise detection systems.
 The target zone for detection is often a rectangular area in the 10’s of microns.
 Because of the speed and size of the particles, and small detection area, flow cytometer instrumentation is particularly sensitive to laser power stability, noise, beam wander, and thermal instabilities.

-Often a 1st order optical system is used to combine the beams of several lasers into one collinear path, and project the multiple beams onto the target area.
+Often a 1st order optical system is used to combine free space beams of several lasers into one collinear path, and project the multiple beams onto the target area.
 Red (635nm up to 670nm), blue(typically 488nm), green (532nm), yellow (561nm), and violet (405nm) are the most common wavelengths.
+Another multi-beam technique is to combine the lasers into a single mode fiber, and then collinear beams coming out of the fiber onto the illumination target area.
+SpectraTec X has the ability to combine up to 4 unique laser wavelengths into a single mode fiber, which can then be collimated and projected on the target area.

 The Blue Sky Research offers several OEM laser products and systems which are easily integrated into a variety of OEM platforms; these include fiber coupled laser diode modules, compact OEM point-line generators and free space laser modules with customizable launch & relay optics.
 Integrated firmware and computer control make application development easy and practical, small footprint, direct diode modulation and low power consumption make our laser modules ideal for instrumentation applications where power, noise and heat generation are major design challenges.